EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 ![](media/sim_data.png)

-## Step 3: Start the Device Simulator
+## Step 3: Starting the Device Simulator

 You can start simulators one by one or in batch.
 For this tutorial, we shall set the end time for 24 hours later.